On the Robustness of Median Sampling in Noisy Evolutionary Optimization: The Robustness of Median Sampling Against Onebit Noise

-where the last inequality is by $n$ is large enough.\\ For $\mathrm{E}^-$, we need to consider that the number of 0-bits is increased.
-For any $x'$ with $|x'|_0>i$, it will be accepted only if $\hat{f}(x')\neq n-|x'|_0$ or $\hat{f}(x)\neq n-i$.
-Note that the conditions of (iii) in Lemma~\ref{lem-median-one-bit} are satisfied, then we have
+where the last inequality is by $n$ is large enough.\\ For $\mathrm{E}_2$, we consider the increase of 0s.
+For $z$ satisfying $|z|_0>i$, accepting it implies $\hat{f}(z)\neq n-|z|_0$ or $\hat{f}(x)\neq n-i$.
+Note that conditions of (iii) in Lemma~\ref{lem-median-onebit} are satisfied, then we have